Kidnapping of Jayme Closs: Legal proceedings

 On May 24, during Patterson's sentencing, several members of Closs's family gave victim impact statements.
-While Closs herself was not at the sentencing hearing, a family attorney read a statement on her behalf.
+While Closs was not at the sentencing hearing, a family attorney read a statement on her behalf.
 In her statement, Closs says her parents and her home "were the most important things in her life" and that Patterson "took them away from her in a way that will always leave her with a horrifying memory."
 Closs described how everyday activities such as going out in public have been difficult due to a lack of a sense of safety.
 Closs stated that there are things Patterson could never take from her.
 She stated that Patterson "thought that he could own her, but he was wrong."
 She asked the judge to lock Patterson up forever.

-Patterson's attorneys argued for a sentence of life with a possibility of parole far down the road, which would enable him with rehabilitative programs while in prison.
+Patterson's attorneys argued for a sentence of life with a possibility of parole far down the road, which would enable him with rehabilitative programs in prison.
 They argued that the crimes were a result of an impulsive act caused by Patterson's "self-imposed isolating behaviors".
 They also stated that they advised Patterson not to cooperate with the presentence investigation, due to its writer including "personal opinion" and "attempts at diagnosing Mr. Patterson with certain mental health diagnoses", and asked the court not to follow the PSI.
-The judge stated that life with the chance of parole would be redundant, as Patterson had no diagnosis or sign of any psychopathic behavior or mental disorder which would warrant rehabilitative programs.
+The judge stated that life with the chance of parole would be redundant, as Patterson had no diagnosis or sign of any psychopathic behavior or mental disorder warranting rehabilitative programs.
 The judge also stated it was evident Patterson had planned the crimes well in advance.
 The judge then read aloud a portion of the pre-sentencing investigation regarding statements Patterson made about his crimes both orally and in writing, including that he started having "fantasies about keeping a young girl prisoner, torturing her, and totally controlling her."
 Patterson stated before he kidnapped Closs, he planned on "taking multiple girls, killing multiple families," and that when he first encountered Jayme, he "instantly thought she would be a good target."
 The judge sentenced Patterson to the maximum of life in prison without the eligibility for parole on the murder charges, plus an additional 40 years for the kidnapping.

 On June 20, Jake Patterson was registered officially as a sex offender.
 In July, he was transferred from the Dodge Correctional Institution to an out-of-state prison in New Mexico.
 In August 2019, while in the New Mexico prison, he got into a fight with another inmate.